 The hammer exercise is a bodybuilding classic.
 Simple, straightforward and effective, just like the hammer itself.
 So why is the neutral grip dumbbell curl so seldom done in favor of other, more fashionable hand exercises?
 And, because few people know about its unique features, as well as about the small brachial muscle called brachialis.
-About the hammer exercise with dumbbells and not only, but also about why and how to pump up the brachialis, and will be discussed in this article.
+About the hammer exercise with dumbbells and not only that, but also about why and how to pump up the brachialis, this will be discussed in this article.

 I propose to start with anatomy, because the name of the exercise hammer for biceps is not entirely correct.
 In fact, the dumbbell hammer is not so much an exercise for the biceps as for its neighbor, the brachialis.
 The brachialis (musculus brachialis), or as it is also called, the brachial muscle, is a small but very important muscle that lies just under the biceps.

 Its volume is small, being only 7% of the total mass of the arm, but above it is the biceps and brachialis, becoming larger in size, “pushes” the biceps muscle upward, giving it a peak.
 And since it grows in all directions at once, the arm, from an increase in the size of the shoulder muscle, becomes wider when looking at it from the front, while acquiring additional muscularity.

 The arsenal of exercises for this muscle is extremely small, and all of them, one way or another, are bending of the arms with a neutral (hammer) or reverse grip, but at the same time they cope with the task of pumping the brachialis perfectly.

 Note: The variety of grip is very important for this and other hand exercises.
 If the palm is directed upwards, the bicep contracts, as when turned downwards, the brachialis works.
 When the grip is neutral, both muscles work evenly.